When is the church open?

 Will there still be weddings?

 Weddings can be celebrated.
-The number of people who can be in attendance is limited and social distancing protocol must be observed.
+The number of people who can be in attendance is limited and physical distancing protocols must be observed.

 How are funerals being handled?

 Funerals can be celebrated.
-The number of people who can be in attendance is limited and social distancing protocol must be observed.
+The number of people who can be in attendance is limited and physical distancing protocols must be observed.

 How is the parish reaching out to the community?